dnsimple/dnsimple-developer/content/sandbox.markdown

 ---

 We maintain an isolated test site at [sandbox.dnsimple.com](https://sandbox.dnsimple.com/).
-Please feel invited to test your applications that integrate with the DNSimple API here.
+We highly recommend testing against our [sandbox environment](https://developer.dnsimple.com/sandbox/) before using our production environment.
+This will allow you to avoid real purchases, live charges on your credit card, and reduce the chance of your running up against rate limits.

 ### Disclaimer